-The Custom Messages Addon allows you to customize the content protection messages that get output from the membership plugin.
-This is useful if you are not running a ‘typical’ membership site.
+The Custom Messages Addon allows you to personalize specific messages generated by the membership plugin.
+This feature is particularly useful if you are not running a ‘typical’ membership site.

 After you install this addon, go to the “Custom Message” menu from the admin dashboard of the membership plugin.